 Large dead trees can cause dangerous situations if they are located in places where people pass by.
 Dead trees can fall down or branches can break off when someone walks near or under it.

 Another danger is trying to take down large trees yourself.
 Dead trees can break unexpectedly and harm those trying to cut it down.
-If you are in doubt whether you should take down a dead tree yourself, it is advised you contact a professional arborist and let experts safely cut down your tree.
+If you are in doubt about whether you should take down a dead tree yourself, it is advised you contact a professional arborist and let experts safely cut down your tree.

 Do I need a permit to remove a dead tree?

-In short no. Most local cities and council have tree protection laws to preserve the canopy cover and all the benefits bring the community as a whole.
+In short no. Most local cities and councils have tree protection laws to preserve the canopy cover and all the benefits bring the community as a whole.
 Once the tree has died, it becomes more of a danger than an asset to the community.